Maheswaran007/flask-k8s/README.md

-p# Deploying a Flask API and MySQL server on Kubernetes
+# Deploying a Flask API and MySQL server on Kubernetes

 This repo contains code that
 1) Deploys a MySQL server on a Kubernetes cluster